Participation of women in the Olympics: Gender equality

-Media
+Sports Commentators

 Historically, coverage and inclusion of women's team sports in the Olympics has been limited.
-It has been shown that commentators are more likely to refer to female athletes using "non-sporting terminology" than they are for men.
-A 2016 study published by Cambridge University Press found that women were more likely to be described using physical features, age, marital status and aesthetics than men were, as opposed to sport related adjectives and descriptions.
+Commentators are more likely to refer to female athletes using "non-sporting terminology" than they are for men.
+A 2016 study published by Cambridge University Press found that women were more likely to be described using physical features, age, marital status and aesthetics than men were, as opposed to sport-related adjectives and descriptions.
 The same study found that women were also more likely to be referred to as "girls" than men were to be called "boys" in commentary.
+In addition, women were twice as likely to be referred to as 'ladies', compared to 'gentlemen' who are frequently referred to by the neutral term 'men'.
 This disparity in the quality of coverage for women's Olympic sports has been attributed to the fact that 90% of sports journalists are male.

+The most common adjectives sports commentators used to describe returning female Olympians during the 2016 Olympics were 'aged', 'older', 'pregnant', and 'married' or 'un-married', while for male Olympians, 'fastest', 'strong', 'big', 'real' and 'great' were the most common adjectives.

 Coverage of women's sports has typically been lower than men's.
 From 1992 to 1998, American women have always had less raw clock time when being covered on television.
 Compared to American men, the women have only had 44, 47, and 40 percent of the Olympic television coverage, respectively.